-IRBL approaches consider the bug report as a query and the software repository as a collection of documents.
-Given a bug report, these approaches output a ranked list of documents (source files) based on their probability of being faulty.
+IRBL approaches consider the bug report as a query and the software repository as a collection of documents (i.e., source files).
+Given a bug report, these approaches output a ranked list of source files based on their probability of being faulty.
 The goal is to rank the actual buggy files as high as possible.
-For calculating the similarity between bug reports and the source files, earlier techniques use Vector Space Model (VSM) \cite{zhou2012should,thomas2013impact}, Topic Modeling \cite{lukins2010bug,nguyen2011topic}, while more recent methods \cite{ye2016word,liu2019mapping,lam2015combining,lam2017bug,xiao2019improving,zhang2020exploiting,qi2021dreamloc,liang2022modeling,ye2015mapping,chakraborty2024rlocator} rely on machine learning and deep learning models.
-Many of these approaches also incorporate additional features such as historical bug-fix data.
-However, such information may not always be available, especially in new projects, limiting the generalizability of these methods.
+To calculate the similarity between bug reports and the source files, earlier techniques use Vector Space Model (VSM) \cite{zhou2012should,thomas2013impact}, Topic Modeling \cite{lukins2010bug,nguyen2011topic}, while later methods \cite{ye2016word,liu2019mapping,lam2015combining,lam2017bug,xiao2019improving,zhang2020exploiting,qi2021dreamloc,liang2022modeling,ye2015mapping,chakraborty2024rlocator} rely on machine learning and deep learning models.
+Many of these approaches also incorporate additional information such as historical bug-fix data.
+However, such information is not always available, particularly in new projects, limiting the generalizability of these methods.
 Furthermore, the effectiveness of these approaches is often limited by the vocabulary gap between bug reports and source code, as they tend to use different terminologies \cite{liu2024information}.